UltraMessaging/um_kb/kb/ssl-patch.md

    $ ln -s /lib64/libcrypto.so.1.1 libcrypto.so.1.0.0
    ```

+Once this patch is tested, the libraries stored in /tmp should be deleted.

 ### Ubuntu: UM 6.8 and Below

 1. Determine where your system stores the OpenSSl libraries.